sscovil/python-subprocess/README.md

 ```

 Note that the `unittest.defaultTestLoader` test runner works as expected, because it is explicitly using the `unittest`
 module to run the other tests.
-However, when running tests using `asyncio.run`, `subprocess.Popen`, or `subprocess.run`,
+However, when running tests using `asyncio.create_subprocess_exec`, `subprocess.Popen`, or `subprocess.run`,
 as if using the CLI from the command line, the tests are not auto-discovered.

 ## Different Python Versions